Garmine/BrainFuck.cl/doc/terminology.md

 Terminology
 ===========

-Kernel - either the OpenCL kernel code (the BF interpreter), or
+Kernel - either the OpenCL kernel code (the BF interpreter), or<br>
        - the compiled BF code (usually called "BrainFuck kernel")

 Tape - data array, either associated with the host or ONE device

-Thread - instantiated BF kernel associated with ONE tape and ONE device
+Thread - instantiated BF kernel associated with ONE tape and ONE device<br>
        - (it's status is either NOT_STARTED, RUNNING, READY)

 Host - the main thread running on the C interpreter on the CPU